Easy To Follow Gut-Healthy Diet Plan

 • Kombucha: One of the most popular fermented drinks on the market, kombucha has live cultures and tastes delicious.
 Be warned, though – many brands of store-bought kombucha contain lots of added sugar.
 Stick with kombucha that is minimally sweetened whenever possible.

 • Pickles: Made by fermenting cucumbers and soaking them in brine, pickles are yummy, crunchy, salty, and full of beneficial bacteria.
 However, many of the pickles that you'll find on grocery store shelves are made with vinegar and are not fermented.
-Make sure to opt for homemade pickles or a brand that contains probiotics to reap the benefits of these tasty fermented cucumbers.
+To reap the benefits of these tasty fermented cucumbers, make sure to opt for homemade pickles or a brand that contains probiotics.

 • Kimchi and Sauerkraut: Two different forms of fermented cabbage, both kimchi and sauerkraut, may add a healthy serving of probiotics to your diet.
 Sauerkraut may be more readily available at grocery stores in the United States than kimchi, which is a traditional Korean food.
 However, you can still find kimchi at a local health food store or Asian market in many cases – you just need to know where to look!